 CONNECTICUT – Again!

 I’m very pleased to report that I performed at Our Lady of Peace in Stratford, CT., on April 8th, Palm Sunday.
 Immediately preceding that performance, was a Lenten soup supper in the newly renovated Parish hall.
 What a great way to prepare for Holy Week!
 I’m so grateful to Father Nick Pavia, who invited us back for the second time.

 Sharon, was in attendance for the second time, and was very enthusiastic about St Paul.
 She couldn’t wait to tell us that together with her pastor, they’re trying to launch a Catholic podcast.
 Its name?
-“Romans 8!” (this amazing Pauline chapter supplies my script with no less than five citations)
+“Romans 8!” (this great Pauline chapter supplies my script with no less than five citations).

 I performed at St. John the Baptist Church in Valatie, on April 2.
 The parish, especially Regina Boyce, made a great effort to promote the event.
 It paid off with a great turnout!
 There were no less than five different Christian denominations represented that afternoon.
 Thanks so much, Regina!

 St. Paul must have been pleased!